 - Choosing the right keywords faster: I've been known to drag my heels on certain content, searching for a millennium for the perfect keyword.
 It is a super important process, but we plan to publish for a long time to come.
 So it's easiest to just pick a few and run with them now to keep us moving.

 - Improving older content: There are tons of ways to optimize the content that's already published on your site.
 Lately, I've been researching Google's 2oo ranking factors in a list from Brian Dean and plan to check out no-follow links, headlines, last updated dates (freshness), and just plain old better on-page optimization in old posts.

 - More product-centric landing pages for demand generation: There are lots of product keywords out there that people could use to find CoSchedule.
 I'd like to target all of them with dedicated features pages and landing pages.

 - More super long landing pages because we know they work: Our blog posts convert readers into subscribers really well.
 But.
 Our landing pages perform even better.
 That said, we're going to publish more keyword-targeted landing pages with free offers to convert readers into subscribers.
 (By the way, some of those landing pages are only able to be found by search engines, so that tells you how much we rely on the robots to help people find our content.)

-- More interactive content and tools: You guys love the headline analyzer.
-It’s the #1 search result for that term.
-So it would make sense to bring you more interactive content we know you’ll love.
+- More interactive content and tools: You guys love the Headline Analyzer Studio.
+It's the #1 search result for that term.
+So it would make sense to bring you more interactive content we know you'll love.